NICTA/revrand/docs/quickstart.rst

     ...     + RandomRBF(Xdim=d, nbases=100, regularizer=reg2)

-This is because the *regularizer* on the weights (the variance of the weight prior) is equivalent to the amplitude parameters in a Gaussian process.
-This is why in revrand we allow a separate regularizers per basis object.
+This is because the *regularizer* on the weights (the variance of the weight prior) is equivalent to the kernel amplitude parameters in a Gaussian process.
+Hence, in revrand we allow a separate regularizers per basis object.

 We can also use *partial application* of basis functions, e.g.